GaloisInc/VERSE-OpenSUT/CONTRIBUTING.md

    * **Request changes** for blocking/breaking issues and tricky fixes that require re-reviewing
    * **Approve** for suggestions/opinions that you trust the code author to consider and address as they see fit.
 Approving without comments or only a simple *LGTM* is acceptable
    * **Comment** for giving early feedback on a longer review
-   * For example, a reviewer marks a PR as *Approved* even though they added a couple of commments about the PR – the author can address it if they agree, but the PR can be merged as is
+   * For example, a reviewer marks a PR as *Approved* even though they added a couple of comments about the PR – the author can address it if they agree, but the PR can be merged as is
 7. If a reviewer deems some comments must be addressed, please ensure that discussions salient to the changes are captured in the merge request and in the associated issues.